 While preparing contracts and documents of very high stakes or when preparing for a high-profile case, you may have to work with multiple legal teams or experts at the same time.
 You may have to convince people and present to them information in a manner they can understand, both visually and textually.

 But that’s just one thing – any decent slide maker these days allows you to create and share slides.

-The Slides module in G Suite takes the set of features many steps further.
+The Slides module in Google Workspace (formerly G Suite) takes the set of features many steps further.

 Would you like to know what people think of your impending presentation?

 Maybe you want to ask them questions before you present your points through your slide?

 Then you can prepare your slide on your presentation based on the questions left by your audience, collaborators or team members.

 To send a preview of the slide, open the slide that you’re planning to use and then click the drop-down arrow of the Present button at the top-right.

 The resulting drop-down gives you the following options: